port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Scorecards Tutorial
+# Scorecards tutorial

 ## Create Scorecards

-Scorecards can be created using two methods:
+Scorecards can be created by two methods:

 - UI
 - API